six-two/mkdocs-placeholder-plugin/docs/demo.md

 ## Transfer files

-You can transfer various files on linux systems using common command line tools.
+You can transfer various files on Linux systems using common command line tools.
 This assumes, that you want to transfer the file "xDEMO_FILENAMEx" to/from the server with the IP address xDEMO_SERVER_IPx.
 To successfully transfer the files, you need shell access (for example via SSH) to both systems (the server and the client).